+Reimbursement procedures for finalists are explained in Appendix M and posted online.
 Candidates are to arrange for and pay for their own plane ticket, and the college will reimburse them.
 A plane ticket priced over \$750 requires the provost's approval.
-The candidate should inform the search chair and Sherry Docherty when a reservation has been made.
-In the case of candidates who will be driving instead of flying to campus, please notify them in advance of the college's mileage reimbursement rate (24 cents/mile).
+The candidate should inform the search chair and Academic Affairs when a reservation has been made.
+In the case of candidates who will be driving instead of flying to campus, please notify them in advance of the college's mileage reimbursement rate (50 cents/mile).
 Candidates are able to rent a car, if they prefer.

-Academic Affairs will arrange for hotel accommodations for candidates (Contact Sherry Docherty).
+Academic Affairs will arrange for hotel accommodations for candidates (Contact academicaffairs@augustana.edu).
 Search chairs should indicate how many nights are needed for each candidate's stay.
 Candidates staying at a hotel for more than two nights will require the approval of the provost.
-Typically, candidates are housed at the Stoney Creek Inn or the Radisson on John Deere Commons in Moline.
+Typically, candidates are housed at the Stoney Creek Inn or the Wyndham on John Deere Commons in Moline.
 Any other housing arrangements must be authorized by the provost.